cmd8/ff-bifbox/examples/sipp_lebedev_2007/README.md

 ```
 The commands below illustrate how to perform a weakly nonlinear analysis of the 2D incompressible flow around a cylinder and an open cavity using `ff-bifbox`.

-Note that, in this example of Sipp and Lebedev, viscosity is parameterized by 1/Re instead of Re in order to make the equation system linear with respect to the control parameter.
+Note that, in this example of Sipp and Lebedev, viscosity is parameterized by $1/Re$ instead of $Re$ in order to make the equation system linear with respect to the control parameter.
 Though such scalings do improve the performance of predictor-corrector methods and weakly-nonlinear analysis, `ff-bifbox` does not require the system to be linear in the parameters.

 ## Setup environment for `ff-bifbox`
 1. Navigate to the main `ff-bifbox` directory.